“We only have one sink. The two of us can’t get ready at the same time.”

 Is that mold?”

-Those are just a few of the questions a homeowner might be asking when considering a bathroom renovation.
+Those are just a few of the questions a homeowner might be asking when considering a bathroom or kitchen renovation.
 Some of them are about safety – mold is a health hazard, for instance; some are about function (no storage, not enough counter space), and others are about aesthetics (wouldn’t it be nice to have a master bath that looked more like a spa?)
 And the answers to those questions add up to another question:

 How Much Will A Bathroom Remodel Cost?

 Welcome to the world of bathroom remodeling, where the smallest space in the house gets all the attention.
 Here are a few questions to ask yourself before you dig in, from the popular online home magazine Houzz:

 - Who uses this bathroom?